Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Problem Statement: the Model-Based Case

 When the system parameters $(A,B,C,x_0)$ are known, a globally optimal solution $(\bm{\Phi}^\star_{yy}, \bm{\Phi}^\star_{yu}, \bm{\Phi}^\star_{uy}, \bm{\Phi}^\star_{uu}$) for problem~\eqref{prob:IOP} can be efficiently computed with off-the-shelf solvers.
 The corresponding globally optimal and safe control policy is then recovered as $\mathbf{K}^\star = \bm{\Phi}_{uy}^\star (\bm{\Phi}^\star_{yy})^{-1}$.

-The rest of the paper addresses the following two questions: \begin{itemize} \item[Q1) ] How can we compute a safe control policy with performance close to that of $\mathbf{K}^\star$, solely based on libraries of \emph{noisy} input-output trajectories? \item[Q2) ] How can we \emph{quantify} the performance gap with respect to $\mathbf{K}^\star$ as the noise corrupting the data increases? \end{itemize}
+The rest of the paper contains our main contributions.
+Specifically, we address the following two questions: \begin{itemize} \item[Q1) ] How can we compute a safe control policy with performance close to that of $\mathbf{K}^\star$, solely based on libraries of \emph{noisy} input-output trajectories? \item[Q2) ] How steeply does the suboptimality grow with respect to $\mathbf{K}^\star$ as the noise increases? \end{itemize}